Club History

 In memory of Richard “Doc” Waldrop

-Richard "Doc" Waldrop, Board Secretary, ChampCar Live color commentator, and Brew Krewe BMW team owner passes away.
+Richard “Doc” Waldrop, Board Secretary, ChampCar Live color commentator, and Brew Krewe BMW team owner, passed away.
 ChampCar Forum tribute - PDF version

 2022

-Inside ChampCar Podcast begins with Brian Bielanski and Bill Strong as hosts.
-CEO Dana Morrison is the first guest.
+The Inside ChampCar Podcast began with Brian Bielanski and Bill Strong as hosts.
+CEO Dana Morrison was the first guest.

 2023

-Chelsey Vickery is named Executive Director after Dana Morrison resigns.
-Bill Strong is named Director of Operations.
+Chelsey Vickery was named Executive Director after Dana Morrison resigned.
+Bill Strong was named Director of Operations.

 Chelsey Vickery, Executive Director